GyverLibs/FastBot/README_EN.md

 FastBot bot(token, limit, threshold, period);
 // token - unique bot code, taken from BotFather
 // limit - the number of messages received from one request (default 10)
-// threshold - the number of characters at which the API request will be considered too large and will be skipped (default 10000)
+// threshold - the number of characters at which the API request will be considered too large and will be skipped (by default.
+10000)
-// Pperiod - bot automatic polling period in ms (default 3500)
+// period - bot automatic polling period in ms (default 3500)
 ```

 <a id="docs"></a>